Introduction to Kerala

 At Kerala River Cruises, we offer enlightening waterbound journeys in ALLEPPEY, KUMARAKOM and COCHIN.
 The interconnected placid waters here are surrounded by vast expanses of lush paddy fields and swaying coconut palms.
 Travellers will get a close view of the scenic villages while experiencing the culture and traditions and surrounding aquatic and avian life.
 Our goal is to make your luxurious vacation laid-back, relaxing and pleasant without compromising the essential comforts for healthy and harmonious modern living.

-We look forward to welcoming you aboard our river cruise boats – the Sauver Nigam and the Vaikundam.
-To truly immerse yourself in the living cultures of Kerala, choose from the 2 cabin Sauver Nigam or the 9 cabin Vaikundam.
-The former is perfect for small families and couples while the latter is the largest river cruising boat on the Kerala waterways.
+We look forward to welcoming you aboard our river cruise boat – the Vaikundam.
+To truly immerse yourself in the living cultures of Kerala.
+Vaikundam is the largest river cruising boat on the Kerala waterways.
 However, what makes Vaikundam different from other large boats in the backwaters is, being a single hull and long boat instead of a catamaran, it still manages to go into the narrow canals to experience the life of the people of the backwaters.

 Our boats were rated the first Eco-Friendly boats in Kerala by Ministry of Tourism, Govt of Kerala.
 They were also awarded the Golden Palm award in recognition of the same commitment to the environment.